 Trade errors and other operational mistakes occasionally occur in connection with Invesco Advisers' management of client accounts.
 Invesco Advisers will generally reimburse all losses suffered by a client as a result of a trade error caused by Invesco Advisers.
 Consequently, a client will be in the same position as if the trade error did not occur.
-All gains realized by a client account as a result of a trade error caused by Invesco Advisers remain in the account.
-Losses arising from a trade error occurring across multiple Wrap Program client accounts are aggregated by Invesco at the Program Sponsor level and reimbursed by Invesco to the Program Sponsor, who is responsible for allocating such amount to the individual accounts.
+All gains realized by a client account as a result of a trade error occurring across multiple Wrap Program client accounts are aggregated by Invesco at the Program Sponsor level and reimbursed by Invesco to the Program Sponsor, who is responsible for allocating such amount to the individual accounts.
 All trade errors are reported to Invesco Advisers' Compliance Department and Chief Compliance Officer for review upon discovery.